Here’s how to stop concealer from settling in creases and lines with super 13 effective tips you need to try!

 TIP # 3.
 BEST UNDER EYE PRIMER TO PREVENT CREASING

 Is this real?
-Does under eye primer really works?
-So you can probably be asking if I have a face primer and eyeshadow primer, why do I need an under eye primer?
+Does under-eye primer really work?
+So you can probably be asking if I have a face primer and eyeshadow primer, why do I need an under-eye primer?

 Check this amazing under eye primer: